 When former Air Force Academy cadet Eric Thomas faced a disciplinary board in August 2012, a special agent with the Air Force Office of Special Investigations said he would come to explain how Thomas worked dozens of cases as a confidential informant and had been of great service to the Air Force.

 The agent never showed up, and Thomas was expelled from the academy eight months later.
 On Friday, an active-duty member of the Air Force Academy with direct knowledge of the case said the agent, Brandon Enos, did not show up because he was told not to by the local OSI commander, Lt.
 Col. Vasaga Tilo.

 On January 2, 2003, Jessica Brakey, a female cadet at the US Air Force Academy, contacted media and congressional representatives asking for help with sexual assault at the Academy.
-As a result of her coming forward, Senator Wayne Allard’s office had been contacted by 38 former cadets, 23 current cadets, and one civilian, all of whom said they had been raped by Air Force Academy men.
-During the investigation into the scandal, the air force admitted that 16 graduates who were accused of sexual assaults are currently serving as officers in the military.
-Like every scandal before and since, the USAFA leaders at the time took the fall for the ‘scandal’ and the USAF promised it had made sweeping changes in regards to how they will handle allegations of sexual abuse.
-They also claimed the problem was isolated at the Academy in Colorado.
+As a result of her coming forward, Senator Wayne Allard’s office was contacted by 38 former cadets, 23 current cadets, and one civilian, all of whom said they had been raped by Air Force Academy men.
+During the investigation into the scandal, the air force admitted that 16 graduates who were accused of sexual assaults were currently serving as officers in the military.
+Like every scandal before and since, the USAFA leaders at the time took the fall for the ‘scandal’ and the USAF promised they made sweeping changes in regards to how they will handle allegations of sexual abuse.
+They also claimed ‘the problem was isolated’ at the Academy in Colorado.

 “It’s a terrible feeling when someone does this to you and gets away with it, and then you report it and the system punishes you.
 It’s almost worse than the actual act, that the system failed you.” ~Sharon Fullilove